Do I Need a Permit for a Pergola in Melbourne?

-- Will be above a certain height.
+- Above a certain height.

 - Some councils may even require a permit regardless of the size of the pergola.
 This varies from council to council.

 - Once you have those drawings, these would need to be sent off with your permit application to your council/shire.